thomasjball/PyExZ3/README.md

-A novel aspect of the rewrite is to rely solely on Python's operator overloading to accomplish all the interception needed for symbolic execution; no AST rewriting or bytecode instrumentation is required, as was done in the NICE project.
-This significantly improves the robustness and portability of **PyExZ3**, as well as reducing its size.
+A novel aspect of the rewrite is to rely solely on Python's operator overloading to accomplish all the interception needed for symbolic execution; no AST rewriting or bytecode instrumentation is required, This significantly improves the robustness and portability of **PyExZ3**, as well as reducing its size.

 ###Setup instructions: